Davis-Technical-College/DTC-Lab-Scanner/TIMETABLE.md

 # Timetable
+### 2023-07-28
+- Switched to a different camera package to implement cropping
+- Implemented image preview for the taken photo

 ### 2023-07-27
 - Installed camera package, used for the following:
   - Taking a picture of the resource to be added or edited